ja88a/account-updates-ingestion/README.md

   * The service must be **scalable**: support for vertical & horizontal scaling; low CPU & memory footprint; high throuput & low response time; extensive usage of async supports and concurrency considerations
   * The service must be **secure**: low network exposure; systematic external inputs validation; lowest trust even among internal services; clean errors management, based on exceptions propagation

-Actual system has been divided into 3 main business area (and corresponding service types):
+Actual system has been divided into 3 main service area (and corresponding service types):
 1. Handling the external source of data events
 2. Ingestion of the information, account updates here (logged onchain events), for their indexing, validation/filtering, transformation, persistence management, etc and moreover enabling their further processing by specifc handlers
 3. Handling specific processing of ingested events: triggering further handling per the event type, tracking and managing statistics, etc